 Once you have obtained your RPAS Certification (Remote Pilot’s Licence) you or your company will need to obtain an Operator’s Certificate (Now called a ReOC).
 Think of it like this… You are the pilot, and you have certification from CASA to fly, but now you or your company will need certification to “operate” aircraft.
 Sort of like an airline.
 You have the pilot whom is certified, then you have QANTAS, whom holds certification to operate aircraft.

 Below are some questions that will help get a better understanding of the process etc.

-What is an Remote Operator's Certificate (ReOC) ?
+What is a Remote Operator's Certificate (ReOC) ?

-A Remote Operator’s Certificate (ReOC) is certification that is handed out by CASA to individuals or organisations that wish to operate one or more RPA vehicles weighing more than 2kgs, or under other operating conditions.
+A Remote Operator’s Certificate (ReOC) is certification that is handed out by CASA to individuals or organisations that wish to operate one or more RPA vehicles weighing more than 2kgs, or outside of the standard operating conditions.
 Without this, you are not legally allowed to operate an RPA vehicle weighing more than 2kgs of any nature for anything other than hobby or sport.

 It involves a bunch of paperwork to show CASA how you will operate your aircraft safely and legally, and what you will be doing.
 There is no training course for this, so don’t be fooled into sitting down with someone to show you how to do it.
 Rather, get someone like us who has the experience in what CASA are looking for in correctly formatted documentation.
 We have submitted a large number of ReOC applications, and we know what we are doing.
 We work closely with CASA to ensure the documents are correct and valid.

 How do I get a ReOC?